adgellida/chocolateyautomaticpackages/ReadMe.md

 #### A collection of automatic packages pushed to chocolatey official feed

-On [this](https://github.com/adgellida/chocolateyautomaticpackages/blob/master/chocolateyautomaticpackages.ods?raw=true) link you can download and watch the last state of them.
+On [this](https://github.com/adgellida/chocolateyautomaticpackages/blob/master/chocolateyautomaticpackages.ods?raw=true) link you can download and watch the last state of them when I left them.
 On [this](https://github.com/adgellida/chocolateyautomaticpackages/tree/master/KETARIN) folder, you can execute ketarin.exe on your device to use the work left for auto.

 RELEASE NOTES
 =============================================
+* 20/03/15 - [doc](https://chocolatey.org/profiles/doc),[dtgm](https://chocolatey.org/profiles/dtgm), [choco team](https://chocolatey.org/profiles/chocolatey) are examples of part of people that merged my repos to get it updated.
+Thanks for that.
 * 02/12/14 - I decided to not maintain regularly on chocolatey, so I added as maintainer "chocolatey team" for integrate packages on "chocolatey-coreteampackages" to maintain them the most up-to-date possible.
 * 27/11/14 - Converting all packages to "not checkables".
 * 21/11/14 - Bugfixing all the detected packages with problems.